Hey y’all, I wanted to talk to you about personality tests. I will be covering DISC, Myer Briggs, etc. Come check it out!

 For the DISC profiling, I have a similar issue where it is very broad in the categories.
 Knowing what percentage of dominance, influence, compliance, and steadiness I have isn’t that helpful when it comes to social interactions or what kind of work I do.

 This seems to be a great test if you pay for it.
-When you pay for it, it comes with a packet with in-depth analysis of your psyche.
+When you pay for it, it comes with a packet with an in-depth analysis of your psyche.
 My dad brought home his and it was interesting but I wouldn’t say it impacted our relationship in how we interact.

 Like I mentioned before, my results changed over time.
 This is the test that the friend of the friend and I were discussing that hatched this post.
 They asked if I was sure if I was an INFJ because I didn’t act like any of the other INFJ’s they had met.
 At some point in my life, I knew someone else obsessed with Myer Briggs and they told me it was based on your personality as a child to which INFJ would be accurate.
 I have since grown.

-Myer Briggs is great for if you are bored out of your mind.
+Myer Briggs is great if you are bored out of your mind.
 Just kidding.
 When I was younger, I loved the idea of Myer Briggs because I loved the analysis part and it seemed like it was common enough that other people would be able to talk about it.

 I’m not going to claim this test is perfect as I don’t believe in perfection when it comes to technology.
 What I can tell you is how this test is different: